Serras de Sudeste: Topography

 This plateau has hills and hillocks covered by grasslands, known as coxilhas (cuchillas in Spanish), whose highest levels do not exceed 600 metres (1,970 feet) in altitude.
 This plateau was formed in Precambrian time, divided by the Camaquã River in two main units, Serra de Herval and Serra dos Tapes.
 This region has a triangular area between the cities of Porto Alegre, Jaguarão and Dom Pedrito, approximately.

 It is an old plateau, whose tabular relief is preserved only in areas between some rivers.

 There are three municipalities, in this region, whose their urban areas are situated above 400 metres (1,312 feet) of elevation: Caçapava do Sul, with 444 metres (1,456 feet), Pinheiro Machado, with 436 metres (1,430 feet), and Encruzilhada do Sul, with 432 metres (1,417 feet).
 With an urban area above 300 metres (984 feet) of elevation, there are the municipalities of Canguçu, with 386 metres (1,266 feet), Piratini, with 349 metres (1,145 feet), and Santana da Boa Vista, with 306 metres (1,004 feet).

-One of the highest points in this range of hills is Cerro do Sandi, with an elevation of 510 metres (1,673 feet), located in the municipality of Piratini.
+The highest point in this range of hills (and in all the southern zone of the state) is Cerro da Antena, with an elevation of 550 m, located between the municipalities of Cerro Grande do Sul and Camaquã.